 Things get off to a pretty good start with some excellent banter in the TARDIS.
-But then the Doctor accidentally asks Susan to open the doors.
+And then the Doctor accidentally asks Susan to open the doors.

 Sue: Ah, bless him.
-You just want to give the Doctor a really big cuddle.
+I want to give the Doctor a big cuddle.

-Barbara feels pretty much the same way and when she carefully places herself in the role of surrogate grand-daughter, Sue is genuinely touched by the gesture.
+Barbara feels the same way, and when she carefully places herself in the role of surrogate granddaughter, Sue is genuinely touched.

-Sue: That’s really sweet.
-And I’m glad they are referring to it, too.
-I was worried that Susan would be swept under the carpet and forgotten.
+Sue: That was really sweet.
+I’m glad they’re referring to it, too.
+I was worried that Susan would be swept under the carpet and completely forgotten.

 As the TARDIS crew ponder Susan’s fate, Sue hazards her own guess.

-When Koquillion looms out of the shadows, Sue’s response (“Oh dear, that’s not good at all”) leads me to believe that she’s correctly identified the villain of the piece, but what she’s really doing is dissing his preposterous costume.
-However, her sneering quickly turns to anger when he pushes Barbara over a cliff, although she’s back to scathing mockery again by the time he’s set off a rockfall to trap Ian and the Doctor.
+When Koquillion looms out of the shadows, Sue’s response (“Oh dear, that’s not good at all”) leads me to believe she’s correctly identified the villain of the piece, but what she’s really doing is dissing the preposterous costume.
+However, her sneering quickly turns to anger when the villain pushes Barbara over a cliff, although she’s back to scathing mockery again when he sets off a rock fall to trap Ian and the Doctor.

 Sue: Is he using a monkey wrench?
 Seriously?

-Sue: I like it when they draw attention to how stupid everything looks.
+Sue: I like it when they draw attention to the fact that everything looks stupid.
 It makes me feel like I’m back in the loop again.

 Speaking of rubber monsters, Sandy the Sandbeast doesn’t impress her much, either.

 Sue: It’s like we’re watching Raiders of the Lost Ark in slow motion on a blurry black and white television.
-The monster looks terrible and the spikes look like cardboard.
-However, there is some very funny banter between the Doctor and Ian, which is nice; they seem to be really close friends now.
+The monster looks terrible, and the spikes look like cardboard.
+However, there’s some very funny banter between the Doctor and Ian, which is nice; they seem to be really close friends, now.

 In short, the cliffhanger doesn’t really do it for Sue.

-Sue: I suppose Ian might get a paper cut if he’s not careful.top
+Sue: I suppose Ian could get a paper cut if he’s not careful.

-The first few minutes of the episode pass without comment from Sue.
-I can’t tell if she’s bored or engrossed, to be honest.
+The first few minutes pass without comment.
+To be honest, I can’t tell if Sue is bored or engrossed.

 And then Barbara shoots Sandy the Sandbeast in the face.